revelrush/Automatic-Water-Meter-Reader/README.md

 ## How-to
 1. Install all the required libraries listed in requirements.txt.
 The command pip install -r requirements.txt can be used to install everything.
-2. Download the model weights for the deep learnig models utilized [here](https://drive.google.com/file/d/1cR7rT8JEVS6iYMnm5x-ewDNTKNfmeuox/view?usp=sharing), unzip the files and put into the working directory.
+2. Download the model weights for the deep learning models utilized [here](https://drive.google.com/file/d/1cR7rT8JEVS6iYMnm5x-ewDNTKNfmeuox/view?usp=sharing), unzip the files and put into the working directory.
 Afterwards, edit Image-Based AMR.py with the respective location of these files.
 3. Run Image-Based AMR.py, afterwards indicate the image to be processed, the number of digits and the number of whole digits.
 In addition to outputting the meter reading value, an image file for the processed image will be also created for the user to view, like so:

 <img src="sample out.png" width=400px />